ounsworth/cms-dhkem/draft-ietf-ounsworth-cms-dhkem.md

 --- abstract

 The DHKEM Algorithm is a one-pass (store-and-forward) mechanism for establishing keying data to a recipient using the recipient's Diffie-Hellman or elliptic curve Diffie-Hellman public key.
-This document defines a mechanism to wrap Ephemeral-Static (E-S) Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH) to fit the KEM interface.
+This document defines a mechanism to wrap Ephemeral-Static (E-S) Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH) such that it can be used in KEM interfaces within the Cryptographic Message Syntax (CMS).
 This is a sister document to RSA-KEM {{RFC5990}} and simplifies future cryptographic protocol design by only needing to handle KEMs at the protocol level.

 --- middle